Water-Sandwich/PlunksnaEngine/README.md

 ## Purpose

-Plunksna is a work in progress game engine with a custom Entity Component System (ECS) heavily leveraging template metaprogramming.
+Plunksna is a work in progress 3D Vulkan game engine with a custom Entity Component System (ECS) using template metaprogramming.

 ## Planned features